Product Post, Sensor

 The HC-SR04 ultrasonic sensor module typically has four pins:

-1. VCC: This pin is connected to the positive terminal of the power supply (usually 5V).
+1. VCC: Connect this pin to the positive terminal of the power supply, which is usually 5V.

-2. Trig (Trigger): This pin is used to trigger the ultrasonic pulse.
-To start the measurement, a HIGH pulse (5V) of 10μs duration is applied.
+2. Trig (Trigger): This pin triggers the ultrasonic pulse.
+To start the measurement, apply a high pulse (5V) lasting 10μs.

 3. Echo: This pin receives the echo pulse.
 The pulse width is proportional to the distance of the object detected by the sensor.